Connection to Internet and email is recommended for installation, support, and updates.

 Make sure you are using up-to-date drivers from your card manufacturer.
 We often see issues that are resolved with updated video drivers.
 The driver version can have a great impact on how the card performs.

-The majority of our internal systems utilize dual monitors and we find this to be more productive.
-A second monitor allows applications such as Mastercam Simulator, Code Expert, Tool Manager and other applications to run on the secondary monitor while Mastercam utilizes the primary monitor.
+Most of our internal systems utilize dual monitors and we find this to be a more productive setup.
+Mastercam displays on the primary monitor while applications such as Mastercam Simulator, Code Expert, or Tool Manager display on the secondary monitor.